Picture of solar panel

 The example of Tran Hiep Thanh

-Apparel component manufacturer Tran Hiep Thanh, an important industrial partner for Decathlon in Vietnam, has drastically reduced its carbon emissions by replacing coal with biomass.
+Apparel component manufacturer Tran Hiep Thanh, an important industrial partner for DECATHLON in Vietnam, has drastically reduced its carbon emissions by replacing coal with biomass.

 Biomass is a fuel made of organic waste that can be burnt to generate heat, which can be used for manufacturing or converted into electricity.